High Red Blood Cell Count

 What causes a high red blood cell count?

-A high red blood cell count may be a symptom of a disease or disorder, although it doesn’t always indicate a health problem.
-Health or lifestyle factors can cause a high red blood cell count.
+A high red blood cell count may be a symptom of a disease or disorder.
+But, it doesn’t always mean that you have a health problem.
+Health or lifestyle factors can also cause a high red blood cell count.

 Medical conditions that can cause an increase in red blood cells include:

-- Polycythemia vera (a blood disorder in which the bone marrow produces too many red blood cells)
+- Polycythemia vera (a rare blood cancer in which your bone marrow produces too many red blood cells).

-- Lung disease, such as emphysema, COPD, pulmonary fibrosis (lung tissue becomes scarred)
+- Lung disease, such as emphysema, COPD, pulmonary fibrosis (scarring of your lung tissue).

 Lifestyle factors that can cause a high red blood cell count include:

 - Taking performance-enhancing drugs such as anabolic steroids (for example, synthetic testosterone) or erythropoietin.

 What cancers cause high red blood cell count?